Click on the sections below to find out more about a specific topic.

 Signing up your child: an application form will automatically be sent to all families with children of age to attend the first class of primary school.
 If you send your child to a private school, you will need to send a written note to let the canton know.

-The children will go with a different teacher, often to a different classroom for handicrafts (textiles, wood work, etc.), music, and religion (not obligatory).
+While the children will have a main teacher who will spend the most time with them (a homeroom teacher), many teachers do job-sharing, are specialized (e.g. German as a Second Language or Special Education) and/or work part-time only.
+The children will generally go with a different teacher, often to a different classroom, for handicrafts (textiles, woodwork, etc.) and music.
 If needed, a child may also have special support classes for German, dyslexia, etc.

-Throughout the year, the children will take part in a number of special activities often related to the time of year or traditions: sports day, the visit to Saint Nicolas on December 6th in the woods, a year end concert, carnival, the school outing which always includes a hike and cooking sausages on an open fire.
+Throughout the year, the children will take part in a number of special activities often related to the time of year or traditions: sports day, the visit to Santichlaus (Saint Nicolas) on December 6th in the woods, a year’s end concert, carnival, the school’s hiking day which usually includes a hike and cooking sausages on an open fire.
 Visits to museums, the zoo, historical tours of Basel, theater, etc. are often part of the school activities.

 Required German